Welcome to the Breckland Society

 “The Cold War In The Brecks”

-We are delighted to have received a grant of almost £10,000 from the National Lottery Heritage Fund for a project, that will run through the rest of 2019, to look at the history and impact of the Cold War on our area of Norfolk and Suffolk.
+We are delighted to have received a grant of almost £10,000 from the National Lottery Heritage Fund for a project to examine the history and impact of the Cold War on our area of Norfolk and Suffolk.
 It will include visits to Cold War sites, original research, interviews with those who were involved and/or affected, and educational events for those who never lived through the era.

 For more details, including the press release, and further events as they are scheduled, click here.